 Mehul Damani

 Hello!
-I am a third year Ph.D. student at MIT advised by Jacob Andreas.
+I am a fourth year Ph.D. student at MIT advised by Jacob Andreas.

 Previously, I worked with Lerrel Pinto at NYU on developing automatic curriculum learning methods for RL agents.
 Before that, I was a part of the MARMot Lab at NUS, where I worked with Guillaume Sartoretti on applying multi-agent reinforcement learning to traffic signal control and multi-agent pathfinding.

-I’m always excited to explore new research directions and am open to collaborating or advising students.
+I’m always excited to explore new research directions and am open to collaborating.
 If you are interested in my research or simply want to chat, don’t hesitate to get in touch!